leanhduy/react-learning/README.md

 **2. Components**

--   Create a WebSocketComponent that connects to the WebSocket server.
+-   Create a `WebSocketComponent` that connects to the `WebSocket` server.
 -   Display messages received from the server.
--   Clean up the WebSocket connection when the component unmounts.
+-   Clean up the `WebSocket` connection when the component unmounts.

+### Exercise 2: Wrapping Effects in Custom Hooks

+**Requirement**: Create a custom hook that manages a countdown timer.
+This custom hook should handle starting, pausing, and resetting the timer.
+Use this custom hook in a component to display the countdown.

+**1. Setup**

+-   Create a custom hook called `useCountdown`.
+-   Create a component called `CountdownTimer` that uses this custom hook to display and control the countdown.

+**2. Components**

+-   The `CountdownTimer` component should have buttons to start, pause, and reset the countdown.
+-   Display the remaining time.